 Advice given as to which sale the items would be most suited, with FREE storage of items for Antique Sales.

-Our Antique Sales are GLOBALLY ADVERTISED and on Global Antiques websites with catalogues sent to prospective purchasers throughout the Country.
+Our Antique Sales are GLOBALLY ADVERTISED and on Global Antiques websites, with live bidding available.

 Please contact us for details on local and national contractors